 WBF and our partners have coordinated the establishment or improvement of 219 libraries.
 Dozens of these library projects applied through the Wungwero Book Foundation.
 This was a huge leap in what we had been able to accomplish working over many years before.

 We've also trained over 200 teacher librarians in library management skills.

 Our hopes and wishes

 While we are no longer taking the lead in coordinating the shipments with ALP, we do plan to continue the training of student teachers.
 Once they have been trained, they are eligible to apply for the books for a library when they are placed in their teaching assignments.
 We are on our way to be an integral part of helping hundreds of small rural libraries take root in Malawi.

 How you can help

 We sincerely hope you will help us by collecting books and raising the money to send them to us.
 It means more than we could ever tell you.

 Our sincere thanks to the people making it happen

-We are also grateful to our partners in Malawi - DAPP Malawi, AYISE, and Help Malawi.
+We are also grateful to our partners in Malawi - DAPP Malawi, AYISE, the Malawi Institute of Education, and Help Malawi.

 Progress report on our African Library Project